abdolence/redacter-rs/README.md

 You can specify multiple redacters using `--redact` option multiple times.
 The tool will apply redaction in the order of the redacters specified.

+## PDF redaction

+PDF redaction is supported by rendering PDF files as images and redacting them.
+To render and convert PDF files the tool uses external library `Pdfium` (the C++ PDF library used by the Google Chromium project).
+This library needs to be installed separately on your system.

+Installation instructions:

+- Download the latest release from, for example, here [Pdfium releases](https://github.com/bblanchon/pdfium-binaries/releases) for your system.
+- Extract the archive and copy library file `libpdfium.so` to the one of the following directory:
+    - The path the redacter tool installed (such as `/usr/local/bin`)
+    - The path that resides with redacter tool `/usr/local/lib/` if you have installed the tool in `/usr/local/bin`
+    - The path specified in the `LD_LIBRARY_PATH` environment variable

+If library is detected correctly it will be reported in the tool output as.
+> PDF to image support: ✓ Yes

 ## Examples: